PrincetonUniversity/3dunet/README.md

 If installing (locally) on a linux machine, make sure you have all the boost libraries (important for working with torms3's DataTools): sudo apt-get install libboost-all-dev (this can take time)

+In the main repo, git clone https://github.com/torms3/DataTools.git

-Go to the dataprovider3, datatools, and augmentor directories and run (for each directory): python setup.py install
+Go to the dataprovider3, DataTools, and augmentor directories and run (for each directory): python setup.py install

 The main run scripts are located in the pytorchutils directory.